Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

 <a name="msg_call_api_service"> </a>
 ###Call Microsoft Graph API service
-To access and manipulate a graph resource, you call the Office 365 unified API service, specifying the resource URLs in one of the HTTPS POST, GET, PATCH or PUT, and DELETE operations permitted on the resource.
+To access and manipulate a graph resource, you call the Microsoft Graph API service, specifying the resource URLs in one of the HTTPS POST, GET, PATCH or PUT, and DELETE operations permitted on the resource.
-A resource URL is determined by the Office 365 unified API entity data model.
+A resource URL is determined by the Microsoft Graph API entity data model.
 The prescription is outlined in the entity metadata schema ($metadata).
-For more information, see the _Office 365 unified API in depth_ section of this document.
+For more information, see the _Understand Microsoft Graph API metadata_ topic.

 For every request against the API, a valid access token must supplied in the `Authorization` header.
 For a reference implementation of these operations, see this Express-based web app sample in Node.js.